 Markets are a big part of Portuguese life.
 While many countries no longer have daily markets, and now only have farmer’s markets at the weekend, the Portuguese still do a lot of their shopping at the market.
 It’s where you’ll get the best quality food and, surprisingly, it’s also much cheaper than the supermarkets as well.

 Look out for unique and unusual things that you can show your kids and that you might not get back home like diospiros (a type of persimmon), fish and seafood, cheeses, or sweet products like cakes and pastries.

 If you visit the Mercado da Ribeira in Cais do Sodré, be sure to visit the Time Out food market in the same building.
 It’s a great place to grab something to eat and refresh yourselves before you go onto your next adventure.

-Bump your way through Lisbon on a Tuk Tuk Tour
+Bump your way through the city on a Tuk Tuk Lisbon Tour

 Go back in Tasty Time at Pop Cereal

 Something fun for both the kids and the adults is to go to the Pop Cereal Cafe.
 Located in the Bairro Alto neighbourhood of Lisbon, down a cobblestone street littered with street art, you will find this café that serves a popular breakfast item all day long.